 4. Tactile/Haptic

 This modality includes any touch and its effects, like vibration, pressure, and textural feedback.
-It finds its usage in applications where tactile information helps augment or explain the obtained data.
+It is used in applications where tactile information helps augment or explain the obtained data.

 Examples: Haptic feedback in VR, touchscreen, robotic arm.